An Introduction to Long and Short Vol in Options Trading

 Short Volatility (Short Vol)

-A Short Vol stance is the opposite, here, this approach assumes the realized volatility to be lower than the implied volatility.
-This aproach is based on the expectation that the asset will stay within a specific range, or that a decline in implied volatility may occur.
+A Short Vol stance is the opposite; here, this approach assumes the realized volatility to be lower than the implied volatility.
+This approach is based on the expectation that the asset will stay within a specific range, or that a decline in implied volatility may occur.

 Key Characteristics